quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Blocked Streams

-Because QUIC does not guarantee order between data on different streams, a decoder might encounter a header block that references a dynamic table entry that it has not yet received.
+Because QUIC does not guarantee order between data on different streams, a decoder might encounter a representation that references a dynamic table entry that it has not yet received.

-Each header block contains a Required Insert Count ({{header-prefix}}), the lowest possible value for the Insert Count with which the header block can be decoded.
-For a header block with references to the dynamic table, the Required Insert Count is one larger than the largest absolute index of all referenced dynamic table entries.
-For a header block with no references to the dynamic table, the Required Insert Count is zero.
+Each encoded field section contains a Required Insert Count ({{header-prefix}}), the lowest possible value for the Insert Count with which the field section can be decoded.
+For a field section encoded using references to the dynamic table, the Required Insert Count is one larger than the largest absolute index of all referenced dynamic table entries.
+For a field section encoded with no references to the dynamic table, the Required Insert Count is zero.

-When the decoder receives a header block with a Required Insert Count greater than its own Insert Count, the stream cannot be processed immediately, and is considered "blocked"; see {{blocked-decoding}}.
+When the decoder receives an encoded field section with a Required Insert Count greater than its own Insert Count, the stream cannot be processed immediately, and is considered "blocked"; see {{blocked-decoding}}.

 The decoder specifies an upper bound on the number of streams which can be blocked using the SETTINGS_QPACK_BLOCKED_STREAMS setting; see {{configuration}}.